Why Sharing Credentials is Dangerous and How to Stop It

 The Risks of Sharing Credentials

-A loss of access control, improper credential storage, and an inability to perform event attribution are all potential negative results of shared credentials.
+A loss of access control, improper credential storage, and an inability to perform event attribution are all potential negative results of the risks of sharing passwords at work.
 Let’s explore each of these:

 A loss of access control is one of the major risks of sharing credentials with friends and coworkers.
 If you’re working on the same project or sharing an office with someone, you may have the same level of access and be able to tap the same resources with your own accounts.
 In this situation, sharing your credentials with someone so that they can do their job if they’ve lost or forgotten theirs may seem logical.